Internet resources and business partners may use egress public IPs for access control lists (ACLs) to allow access to Internet hosted resources.

 Click Save.

-When you are egressing traffic for a specific number of devices, configure the hosts behind the relevant site.
+When you are egressing traffic for a specific number of devices, configure the static hosts behind the relevant site.
+Then add the hosts as the Source in a Network Rule.

-To create a host for one or more devices:
+To create a static host for egressing traffic:

 -

-From the navigation menu, click Network > Sites > [Site Name] > Site Configuration > Hosts.
+From the navigation menu, click Network > Sites > {site name} > Site Configuration > Static Host Reservations.

 -